 IMC19 represents a forum for sharing and contesting the latest ideas and technologies in the world of microscopy.
 The 2018 program will be truly transformational, featuring the world’s thought leaders and rising stars.

 The scientific program will include world-renowned plenary and invited speakers, young scientists showcasing their research, digital posters and Pre-Congress workshops.
 The program will encompass four main streams:

-Abstract submission for consideration in the scientific Congress program has closed.
-The following presentation types are available for selection upon submission:
+Submissions for the first round of abstracts has closed.
+The following presentation types were available for selection upon submission:

 - Oral Presentation (15 minute presentation)

 - Mini Oral Presentation + Digital Poster (3 minute presentation)